Seneca-ICTOER/OPS445/docs/B-Assignments/assignment2group.md

 ## The Design Process (For This Assignment)

-This assignment will take some time to complete.
+This assignment is **broken into steps** and will take some time to complete.
 Be sure to start early and identify obstacles as quickly as possible.

 ### Initial Meetup